 Count Rugen's death in the original novel was more graphic.
 After telling the "son of a bitch" he wants his father back, Inigo proceeds to cut Rugen's heart out, even describing what he's doing to Rugen, claiming that the count had figuratively done the same to him when he murdered his father years before (Inigo even tells Fezzik earlier on, "That is the sound of ultimate suffering.
 My heart made that sound when Rugen slaughtered my father.
 The Man in Black makes it now.")
 However, before Inigo finishes cutting out the Count's heart, Rugen dies of fright.

-In the lead up to Wesley's duel with Inigo, it is likely that Wesley knows that his opponent is not left-handed as Inigo wears his scabbard on his left hip, drawing his sword with his right hand.
+In the lead up to Westley's duel with Inigo, it is likely that Westley knows that his opponent is not left-handed as Inigo wears his scabbard on his left hip, drawing his sword with his right hand.
 He also repeatedly gestures with that hand, suggesting dominance.
-Wesley, on the other hand, wears his sword on his right hip, and draws it with his left hand.
+Westley, on the other hand, wears his sword on his right hip, and draws it with his left hand.
 He also uses this hand to pull off his boot and when offered Inigo's sword to inspect takes it with his left hand, fully committing to the ruse.